ipspace/blog/content/kb/NetAutJourney/00-Intro.md

+---
+index: true
+kb_section: NetAutJourney
+minimal_sidebar: true
-title: Getting Started with Ansible and Network Automation
+#title: Getting Started with Ansible and Network Automation
-index: yes
 toc_title: Overview
+title: Yet Another Network Automation Journey
+url: /kb/NetAutJourney/
+---
 After dabbling with Ansible for the generation of device configurations based on templates, and some simple playbooks a while ago, I was fortunate enough to have a brief period in which I had some time to spend on the